-Phase 2 of the Subdivision is proposed to include the construction of 13 single detached dwellings, 48 street-fronting townhomes, a medium-density block with a capacity of 35 units, a stormwater management pond with enhanced landscaping, and a 24m wide street to be known as "Lewis Street".
+Phase 2 of the Subdivision is proposed to include the construction of 17 single detached dwellings, 4 semi-detached dwellings, 45 street-fronting townhomes, a medium-density block with a capacity of 35 units, a stormwater management pond with enhanced landscaping and a 24m wide street to be known as "Lewis Street" (101 units total).
 The development also requires the construction and dedication of a turning circle on the adjacent property owned by 11309455 Canada Corporation which is to be deeded to the Municipality.